-Liverpool has many cultural hot spots, beautiful architecture and history and like most cities of the UK cities is undergoing a wave of regeneration.
+In addition, there are many cultural hot spots, beautiful architecture and history and like most cities of the UK cities is undergoing a wave of regeneration.

 The Baltic Triangle has been named as one of the hippest places in the UK and The Cargo Building has received some of the highest ratings for a development on HomeViews.
 With independent bars, exhibition spaces and music venues it is not your average city centre.
-Near to Woolton is Aigburth, an affordable, yet upmarket area.
-Located on the river Mersey are a number of large Victorian town houses as well as new developments with views of Sefton Park.
+Another one of the best developments to live in Liverpool is Brunswick Park.
+The development is next to the station with direct links into central Liverpool.